 PDF/X-1a:2003 as defined in ISO 15930-4.
 This standard is based on PDF 1.4, with some features (e.g. transparency) prohibited.
-PDF/X-1a supports only CMYK and spot colors, but not modern color management with ICC profiles.
-For this reason PDF/X-1a is considered outdated.
+PDF/X-1a supports only CMYK and spot colors, but not RGB or ICC-based colors.
+For this reason PDF/X-1a is deprecated.

 PDF/X-3:2003 as defined in ISO 15930-6.
-This standard is based on PDF 1.4 and supports workflows based on device-independent color in addition to grayscale, CMYK, and spot colors.
+This standard is based on PDF 1.4 and supports workflows based on device-independent ICC-based color in addition to grayscale, CMYK, and spot colors.
 Output devices can be monochrome, RGB, or CMYK.
 Some PDF 1.4 features, especially transparency, are prohibited.
-Because of the old PDF version and the exclusion of transparency PDF/X-3 is considered outdated.
+Because of the very old PDF version and the exclusion of transparency PDF/X-3 is deprecated.

 PDF/X-4 as defined in ISO 15930-7.
 This standard is based on PDF 1.6.
 In PDF/X-4 transparency and layers are allowed, but some other PDF 1.6 features are still prohibited.
 The variant PDF/X-4p allows output intent ICC profiles to be kept external from the PDF document to save space.
+PDFlib implements 15930-7:2010.